AI-Developer-Tools/ai-developer-tools.github.io/docs/syllabus.md

 for non-class related activities harms both the device user's learning and other students' learning as well.
-Therefore, in general, we do not allow the use of devices during lectures. *However,* if you genuinely use your laptop for class-related activities (note-taking, etc), tell us, and we will consider an exception.
+Therefore, in general, we do not allow the use of devices during lectures. *However,* if you genuinely use your laptop for notetaking, tell us, and we will consider an exception.
 You will be required to sit in the back row of the lecture to minimize the impact your screen has on others.

-Both recitation and lecture activities may involve devices, though, so please bring your laptop to both!
+Lecture activities will often involve devices, though, so please bring your laptop!

 ### Time Management

 This is a 12-unit course.
 It is our intention to manage it so that you spend close to 12 hours a week on the course, on average.
-In general, 4 hours/week will be spent in class and recitation, and 8 hours on assignments.
-A key challenge in startup engineering is that there is never enough time to implement everything that you want to implement; it is therefore important that you practice time management, estimation, and task prioritization.
+In general, 4 hours/week will be spent in class, and 8 hours on assignments.
+A key challenge in software engineering is that there is never enough time to implement everything that you want to implement; it is therefore important that you practice time management, estimation, and task prioritization.
 We would rather you make well-justified decisions to not do something than spend tens of